Michanoku/odin-battleship/README.md

 About the flow of the game:

 The game can be played against another human or against the CPU.
 When the game is played with 2 people, after every round the current player has to confirm the end of their round.
-This hides all gameboards and will show a confirmation for the next player to start their turn.
+This hides all game boards and will show a confirmation for the next player to start their turn.
 This is used so the players can take turns on the same computer without seeing each other's ships.
 I also opted for a 'Fire' button to prevent accidental attacking when clicking a cell.
 The player can confirm their target and commit with the button.